-You need insurance when you can not afford to recover from a potential financial loss on your own using your savings or your own financial means.
-As your savings grow, and your life changes, your need for insurance should be evaluated.
+You need insurance when you can not afford to recover from a potential financial loss on your own using your savings or alternate personal financial means.
+As your savings grow and your life changes, your need for insurance should be evaluated.

-Insurance is something you buy to protect your lifestyle or quality of living if something unforeseen happens to avoid hardship.
+Insurance is something you buy to protect your lifestyle or quality of living if something unforeseen happens to avoid having undue hardship.

 You pay a premium to an insurance company for whatever you want to insure, and in turn, if something goes wrong, they will take care of it for you financially.